DengPingFan/Inf-Net/README.md

 # Inf-Net
 code for "Inf-Net: Automatic COVID-19 Lung Infection Segmentation from CT Scans" submit to TMI20.
 ![alt text](./Inf-Net.png)<br>
+Figure 1.
+The architecture of our proposed Inf-Net model, which consists of three reverse attention (RA) modules connected to the paralleled partial decoder (PPD).

 ## Semi-Inf-Net
 ![alt text](./Semi-InfNet.png)<br>
-Figure 1.
+Figure 2.
 Overview of the proposed Semi-supervised Inf-Net framework.

 ## Task Description
 ![alt text](./COVID'19-Infection.png)<br>
-Figure 2.
+Figure 3.
 Example of COVID-19 infected regions in CT axial slice, where the red and green masks denote the ground-glass opacity (GGO) and consolidation, respectively.
 The images are collected from [1].
 [1] COVID-19 CT segmentation dataset, link: https://medicalsegmentation.com/covid19/, accessed: 2020-04-11.
 ## Pre-trained Model